 Casement windows come in various configurations, each offering unique aesthetics and functionality:

-Bottom-hinged casement windows (often called hopper windows): These are hinged at the bottom and open inward.
+Bottom-hinged (often called hopper windows): These are hinged at the bottom and open inward.
 While less common in homes, they are sometimes used in basements or as additional ventilation for smaller rooms.

-Each type can be customised with various materials, finishes, and glazing options, making casement windows a flexible choice that can adapt to your home’s unique style and needs.
+You can customise each type with a variety of materials, finishes, and glazing options.
+This helps make casement windows a flexible choice that can adapt to your home’s unique style and needs.

 Benefits of casement windows